 - “If you want to be a good writer, don’t fall in love with your first draft.
 You’ll need to revise to make a piece of writing better.”

-This teacher language practice has been promoted by literacy coaches, consultants, and authors, and is a widely accepted form of encouragement when working with young readers and writers.
+This teacher language practice is a widely accepted form of encouragement when working with young readers and writers.
 It is used with the best of intentions.
 It’s meant to inspire—to plant the seed that all kids should want to be good readers and writers.
 It’s also meant to give purpose and meaning to the lesson that’s about to begin.
 However, there are a couple of reasons we might want to reconsider this language practice.

 Aren’t Kids Already Motivated to Be Good Readers and Writers?